newrelic/elixir_agent/README.md

 #### Other Transactions

 You may start an "Other" Transaction for non-HTTP related work.
-This could used be while consuming messages from a broker, for example.
+This could used be while consuming from a message queue, for example.

 To start an other transaction: